JonathanGun/SIX-Automated-Presence-Flask/readme.md

 ### Other Info
 nim is optional
-default PORT is 5000
+line_token is optional, will send line notif in case of timeout default PORT is 5000

 ### Tips
 Create windows start service to [run server in background](https://stackoverflow.com/questions/32808730/running-python-script-as-a-windows-background-process):